 As a result, marketers, entrepreneurs, and business owners need to provide an outstanding product coupled with exceptional customer service.
 After all, in this day and age, it’s all about the customer.

-A recent Walker Info report revealed that by 2020, customer experience will overtake price and product as a key brand differentiator.
+We know that customer experience will overtake price and product as a key brand differentiator.
 In fact, the same report shows that 86% of buyers are willing to pay more for a better customer experience.
 The implication here is that effective customer experience management creates a competitive advantage for brands.

 But, What is Customer Experience?